-IT feels like I’m doing the Singapore culinary scene a huge disservice by raving about an Orchard Road eatery rather than a fancy Michelin-starred restaurant or a zany cafe doing radical Blumental-like creations.
+IT feels like I’m doing the Singapore culinary scene a huge disservice by raving about an Orchard Road eatery rather than a fancy Michelin-starred restaurant or a zany cafe doing radical Blumenthal-like creations.

 But The Provedore, perched above the busy Orchard Road footpath in Mandarin Gallery, is one of my favourite places to eat in Singapore and a location I try to visit every time in I’m the Lion City because it serves the fresh food I crave after being stuck on an international flight.